 - How do I read the crypto chart trend line?

 Trend lines are drawn by connecting the highs or significant lows in price movements.
-An upward-biased trend line means that the market is in bull situation and a downward-biased trend line sends an indication of the market in bear mode.
+An upward-biased trend line indicates a bull market, while a downward-biased trend line indicates a bear market.

-- What is Return to Mean (RTM) Strategy?
+- What is the Return to Mean (RTM) Strategy?

-The RTM strategy is based upon the premise that after considerable deviation, price action will always revert to their mean or average.
-In general, traders are looking for times of extremes in prices and expecting those prices to return to the mean level.
+The RTM strategy is based on the premise that price action will always revert to its mean or average after considerable deviation.
+Generally, traders look for periods of extreme prices and expect them to return to the mean level.

 - Why Should Technical and Fundamental Analysis be combined?